mcastling/mcastling.github.io/NUItutorials/NUIoverview.md

 + NUI  - Natural User Interface
 + DALi - Dynamic Animation Library

-NUI is a C# toolkit on top of DALi graphics library which is written in C++.
+NUI is a C# toolkit on top of the DALi graphics library, which is written in C++.

 ## NUI